nambuntu/reactive-programming-performance/README.md

 # Reactive Programming

 If you came here, you probably heard of Reactive as a trend of software development in recent years.
 I believe it is remarkably a way to bring higher performance with the lower memory requirement of Java applications for building API or web services.
-And the reason Reactive Programming can do this is by avoiding operating system blocking calls that always lead to process and context switches.
+[Read more](#what-is-reactive-programming-again)

 Despite working with these tools for some years already, I sometimes found it's difficult to fully understand the difference in performance and not the ecosystem.
 That is why in today tutorial I want to discuss and make a comparison of two Java Reactive frameworks I've been using for developing microservices and high-performance platform: [Vertx](https://vertx.io) and [SpringBoot](https://spring.io/projects/spring-boot)